Garlic and onion substitutions for seasonal cooking

 Sweet onions

-Fall and winter (August–December)
+Fall and winter (August–December and beyond)

 Leeks